Icicle Fund’s Conservation, History and Arts (CHA CHA) Artist Residencies

 As part of its 20th anniversary celebration, the Icicle Fund is hosting two Artist-In-Residence events to celebrate the Conservation, History and Arts (CHA) of North Central Washington at the Methow River (October 2-4, 2020) and the Wenatchee River (May 21-23, 2021).
 The goal of the residencies is to honor, celebrate and record the unique environmental aspects of each location, inspired by revisiting past work created by poet William Stafford in the Methow (1993) or Watershed Artists in the Wenatchee (2001).

-Up to 10 North Central Washington artists across disciplines will be selected, and will visit up to ten selected locations in the Wenatchee Watershed during the weekend.
+Eleven North Central Washington artists across disciplines have been selected, and will visit locations in the Wenatchee Watershed during the weekend.
 They will document their surroundings through visual arts, writings, music, and other creative mediums, with the opportunity to draw from changed conditions of the environment as illustrated by the 2001 Watershed Artists.
 After the residency, a traveling exhibit will be scheduled to showcase the work produced by participating artists.
-All COVID safety protocols will be observed.

 COMPLETE CHA CHA PROGRAM INFORMATION